 Last year, Richard married again.
-He and his wife Autumn have spent a year and a half on a stunning new work called Wolf Notes (released under the name *AR), which took them to an entirely different landscape.
+He and his wife Autumn have spent almost two years on a stunning new work called Wolf Notes (released under the name *AR), which took them to an entirely different landscape.

 Our conversations began with a handmade copy of that album received in the post, and continued over cross-world Skype and subsequent emails.
 Throughout, Richard’s kindness and deep sense of giving continued to astound me.
 He’s far from home now, living quietly with Autumn on the west coast of Ireland, surrounded not by endless countryside, but by roadworks and traffic lights.

 I don’t know if you’ve heard of place called the Burren?
 I think it means ‘stony place’ or ‘rocky place’ in Irish.
 It’s an area of exposed limestone with beautiful hills that are grey and skeletal.
 It’s an absolutely spectacular landscape to witness.
 Autumn and I had been here quite a few times before we met, and one of the things that we initially bonded over was our experience of this landscape.
 We met in England and our relationship flourished there, but after we got married last March, we both decided that we’d like to visit the Burren and experience it together.